mitre/menelaus/README.md

     pre-defined range.
 -   Concept drift detectors monitor the performance characteristics of a given model, trying to identify shifts in the joint distribution of the data\'s feature values and their labels.
+Note that change detectors can also be applied in this context.
 -   Data drift detectors monitor the distribution of the features; in that sense, they are model-agnostic.
 Such changes in distribution might be to single variables or to the joint distribution of all the